dotnet/AspNetCore.Docs/aspnetcore/security/authentication/windowsauth.md

 ### Impersonation

-ASP.NET Core does not implement impersonation.
+ASP.NET Core doesn't implement impersonation.
 Apps run with the application identity for all requests, using app pool or process identity.
 If you need to explicitly perform an action on behalf of a user, use `WindowsIdentity.RunImpersonated`.
 Run a single action in this context and then close the context.
-Note that `RunImpersonated` does not support async and should not be used for complex scenarios.
-For example, wrapping entire requests or middleware chains is not supported or recommended.
+Note that `RunImpersonated` doesn't support async and shouldn't be used for complex scenarios.
+For example, wrapping entire requests or middleware chains isn't supported or recommended.